croct-tech/plug-js/docs/quick-start.md

 ### Evaluating Expressions on the Playground

-To evaluate an expression in the playground, just type the expression in the editor and click the "Evaluate" button.
+To evaluate an expression on the playground, just type the expression in the editor and click the "Evaluate" button.

 Try evaluating the expression below: